microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 ```

 3. Save the index.js file with your changes, then open the **index.html** file in your browser to run the application (or refresh if it's already open).
 As a reminder, you'll find the index.html file in the **WebAppHOL\WebAppHOL** directory on your computer.
 Note: Running the application, you will notice that nothing seems to have changed.
-Even though we are now gathering data from the Cognitive service API, we are not yet rendering that on the pins.
+Even though we are now gathering data from the Cognitive Service API, we are not yet rendering that on the pins.
 You will do that in Exercise 6.

 <a name="Exercise6"></a>
 ## Exercise 6: Update pins with API ratings data ##

-In this exercise, we'll use the responses provided by Microsoft Cognitive Services to create a score for each neighborhood.
+In this exercise, we'll use the responses provided by Cognitive Services to create a score for each neighborhood.
 We'll calculate this score by adding up all the neighborhood weighted category scores.
 Then we'll apply a color to the pin based on their relative scores.

 1. Search for "// CalculatePinScore(pin);" in the **index.js** file and un-comment it.
 This line now calls the function added in the next step.